 Preheat the oven to 240°C/220°C fan-forced.
 Cut the potato (unpeeled) into 1cm wedges.
 Spread the potato over an oven tray lined with baking paper.
 Drizzle with olive oil, season with a pinch of salt and pepper and toss to coat.
 Roast until tender, 25-30 minutes.
 TIP: Cut the potato to the correct size so it cooks in the allocated time.

-While the potato wedges are roasting, finely chop the garlic (or use a garlic press).
-In a medium bowl, combine the garlic, the salt, smoked paprika, brown sugar, a small squeeze of lemon juice (see ingredients list), a drizzle of olive oil and a pinch of chilli flakes (if using).
+While the wedges are roasting, finely chop the garlic (or use a garlic press).
+In a medium bowl, combine the garlic, a generous squeeze of lemon juice (see ingredients list), the salt, smoked paprika, brown sugar, a drizzle of olive oil and a pinch of chilli flakes (if using).
 Place your hand flat on top of a chicken breast and use a sharp knife to slice through horizontally to make two thin steaks.
 Repeat with the remaining chicken, then add to the marinade and toss to coat.
 Set aside.

 While the chicken is resting, finely chop the tomato.
-Cut the cucumber into half-moons.
+Slice the cucumber into half-moons.

 In a medium bowl, add the Dijon mustard (see ingredients list), honey, a small squeeze of lemon juice and olive oil (2 tsp for 2 people / 1 tbs for 4 people).
 Season with a pinch of salt and pepper and stir to combine.
 Add the tomato, cucumber and mixed salad leaves.
 Toss to coat.
 TIP: Toss the salad just before serving to keep the leaves crisp.